 After the ApplicationMaster is started, it will be responsible for the whole life cycle of the distributed application.
 First and foremost, it will be sending resource requests to the ResourceManager to ask for containers needed to run an application’s tasks.
 A resource request is simply a request for a number of containers that satisfies some resource requirements, such as:

-- An amount of resources, today expressed as megabytes of memory and CPU shares
+- A number of resources, today expressed as megabytes of memory and CPU shares

 - A preferred location, specified by hostname, rackname, or